austin-taylor/pixyll/_posts/2017-07-28-data-science-hunting-funnel.md

 _Values are approximations_
 * **Network Traffic** - Bits flowing into the funnel ready to be processed.
 * **Produced Naturally** - Generated naturally by network users and devices.
 Represents all of your _normal_ network traffic.
 * **Machine Learning** - After applying machine learning, you can reduce your set of data to a much smaller subset by identifying _anomalies_.
-I chose 10% to represent help loosely illustrate the smaller subset of data after applying machine learning.
+I chose ~10% to help visualize the data left to analyze after applying machine learning.
 A few examples include:
     * Identify periodic communication in the network in an attempt to identify an infected computer using command and control.
     * Applying the markov model to user agents with the lowest likelihood of occurrence.
     * Identify DNS requests with high entropy or are identified as DGA using [Flare](https://github.com/austin-taylor/flare)